-I'm a first year math Ph.D. student at Brown University.
+I'm a second year math Ph.D. student at Brown University.
 Previously I was an undergraduate at the Mathematics and Statistics Institute of the University of São Paulo (IME-USP).
-I am currently a Chancellor Robert Fellow at Brown.
+Last year I was a Chancellor Robert Fellow and Chandler O. Meyer Fellow at Brown.

 I am interested in holomorphic dynamics, quasiconformal maps, Riemann surfaces, Teichmüller spaces, differential geometry and ergodic theory.

-I was an organizer of the S4 student seminar group at IME-USP, which aims to present interesting topics and ideas in math to new undergraduate students.
-Here is a link to some past seminars on Youtube.
+I was an organizer of the S4 student seminar group at IME-USP, which aims to present interesting topics and ideas in math to undergraduate students.
+Here is a link to some past seminars on Youtube, in portuguese.

 Links: